Crane County DWI Court Process

 What to Bring to Court

-- Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing shorts, t-shirts, or revealing clothing.
+- Professional Dress Code: Dress respectfully.
+Avoid wearing casual clothing like shorts, t-shirts, or hats.
+Business casual attire is generally appropriate.

 Local Court Procedures